jaredkirby/bramses-highly-opinionated-vault-2023/README.md

 ### How To Search Effectively

-Search is a critical component to a well functioning vault.
+Search is a critical component of a well-functioning vault.
 Putting these notes in matters little if you can't find them later.
 Search can be split into two steps (broadly): the **index step**, and the **query step**.

 The index step is where you have the most control.
 Make sure to populate your notes (especially the Zettels) with tags that you'll remember later.
-Choose a reasonable and helpful title, and add an alias or two, and split content into helpful headers!
+Choose a reasonable and helpful title, add an alias or two, and split the content into helpful headers!

 The query step is more out of your hands but you can do things to improve your experience.
-Know if you are fuzzy searching or searching for exact keywords before you make you make a query.
-Leverage quotes (\"\") for exact searching, use Omnisearch for fuzzy searches.
-If you don't like the results you recieve from Omnisearch, try tweaking weights in the settings.
+Know if you are fuzzy searching or searching for exact keywords before you make a query.
+Leverage quotes (\"\") for exact searching, and use Omnisearch for fuzzy searches.
+If you don't like the results you receive from Omnisearch, try tweaking weights in the settings.

 ## External Tools